 In the course of its renewal, the church was extended as far as the facade of the Vladislav Hall and during later modifications it was connected with it by means of a portal.

-Old Royal Palace is part of Circuit A and B.
+Old Royal Palace is part of the circuit ticket.

 The Theresian Wing is adapted for exhibitions of art.